dojo/docs/dojox/charting.rst

 Adding a Background Grid Plot
 -----------------------------

 You can also add a grid at your tick marks to your entire chart by adding a Grid plot.
 The grid plot allows you to turn the grid on and off for major and minor ticks in both directions, and you can assign axes names if you have multiple axes.
-Let’s add a grid to the other axes in our above example.
+Let's add a grid to the other axes in our above example.

 .. js ::